crosswalk-project/crosswalk-website/documentation/Manifest/20-Permissions.md

 # Permissions

-The `permissions` field is Crosswalk-specific and non-standard.
-It is used to set permissions in the `AndroidManifest.xml` file when packaging an application for Crosswalk on Android.
-This is necessary because Android applications cannot request more permissions at runtime: all the permissions required by the application must be granted during installation.
+The `permissions` (Crosswalk 4-7) and `xwalk_permissions` (Crosswalk 8+) fields are Crosswalk-specific and non-standard.
+They is used to set permissions in the `AndroidManifest.xml` file when packaging an application for Crosswalk on Android.
+This is necessary because Android applications cannot request permissions at runtime: all the permissions required by the application must be granted during installation.
 In other contexts (Crosswalk Tizen, embedding API), this field is ignored.

 **Note:** If you are [loading an application from a manifest with the embedding API](#documentation/manifest/using_the_manifest/Load-an-application-into-an-embedded-Crosswalk), you will have to manually specify permissions for Crosswalk in `AndroidManifest.xml`.
 See the [section below](#Permissions-required-by-API) for guidance on which Android permissions are required by Crosswalk's [web APIs](#documentation/apis/web_apis).

 ## Effect on Android packaging

-The `make_apk.py` script translates the `permissions` field in `manifest.json` into `<android:uses-permission>` elements in `AndroidManifest.xml`.
+The `make_apk.py` script translates the `permissions` or `xwalk_permissions` field in `manifest.json` into `<android:uses-permission>` elements in `AndroidManifest.xml`.

-For example, given the following manifest:
+For example, given the following manifest (Crosswalk 8+):

     {
       "name": "simple",